Hygrometer: Chilled mirror dew point hygrometer

 Dew point is the temperature at which a sample of moist air (or any other water vapor) at constant pressure reaches water vapor saturation.
 At this saturation temperature, further cooling results in condensation of water.
 Chilled mirror dewpoint hygrometers are some of the most precise instruments commonly available.
 They use a chilled mirror and optoelectronic mechanism to detect condensation on the mirror's surface.
 The temperature of the mirror is controlled by electronic feedback to maintain a dynamic equilibrium between evaporation and condensation, thus closely measuring the dew point temperature.
 An accuracy of 0.2 °C is attainable with these devices, which correlates at typical office environments to a relative humidity accuracy of about ±1.2%.
-These devices need frequent cleaning, a skilled operator and periodic calibration to attain these levels of accuracy.
-Even so, they are prone to heavy drifting in environments where smoke or otherwise impure air may be present.
+Older chilled-mirrors used a metallic mirror that needed cleaning and skilled labor.
+Newer implementations of chilled-mirrors use highly polished surfaces that do not require routine cleaning.

 More recently, spectroscopic chilled-mirrors have been introduced.
 Using this method, the dew point is determined with spectroscopic light detection which ascertains the nature of the condensation.
 This method avoids many of the pitfalls of the previous chilled-mirrors and is capable of operating drift free.

+Chilled-mirrors remain the reference measurement for calibration of other hygrometers.
+This is due to their fundamental first-principle nature that refers to the core of condensation physics and measures temperature, which is one of the base quantities of the International System of Quantities (length, time, amount of substance, electric current, temperature, luminous intensity, mass).